makersacademy/chitter-challenge/Setup.md

 - rspec

-## 6. Run the app in the browser with rack
+## 6. Run the app in the terminal with rack

 - rackup -p 4567